sabershahhoseini/fian/README.md

 ### WARNING

-All arguments passed to fian MUST be unique (except for fail limit).
+All arguments passed to Fian MUST be unique (except for fail limit).
 Unique arguments are: CIDR, name, table, and Wireguard port.

+Also, Fian does not enable ip forwarding and masquerading for you.
+Enable them before using it.

+And finally, to prevent blocking yourself out of your VPS, Fian will add respective ip rules to route traffic properly to your server.
+You can view rules inside each generated Wireguard server config file.
+This is the reason `--table` argument is required.